Cannabis is commonly used for treating chronic nausea, vomiting caused by chemotherapy and severe nausea caused by HIV and AIDS treatments.

 About nausea and vomiting, their causes and treatment

-There are cellular receptors in our brain and in the GI (gastrointestinal) tract that produce, but also bind to serotonin, which sometimes creates nauseating effects.
+There are cellular receptors in our brain and the GI (gastrointestinal) tract that produce serotonin, which sometimes creates nauseating effects.

 This is why many antiemetic medications block serotonin.

 Countless factors can cause nausea: Crohn’s disease, motion sickness, gastritis, stomach infections, food and drink poisoning, anxiety, hypoglycemia, early pregnancy, arachnoiditis, migraines, side effects of medications and much more.

 Most of the times, short-term nausea and vomiting are something we don’t have to worry about.
 People usually recover after a few hours without the need for any treatment whatsoever.

 Depending on the cause and duration, nausea and vomiting can sometimes do a lot of harm to our body.
 Prolonged vomiting can cause electrolyte imbalances and severe dehydration, so whenever this happens, doctors advise drinking a lot of fluids.

 Chemotherapy and other heavy medications may cause prolonged nausea.